 Nearly every single business relocation, office renovation and business closure, throws up a whole bunch of equipment, furniture and paperwork that is no longer needed.
 Any time a company does anything to do with changing things around, there is a clear out that has to happen.
 It’s a wonderful way for a business to shake off the cobwebs and get rid of the extra supplies and furniture that have been sitting in your storage closets for months.
 There’s no more use for them, despite the amount of time you’ve told yourself you will use them again.
 With all those electronics knocking around, it can be difficult to know what to do with them next, and trying to find the budget to dispose of them isn’t easy if you haven’t considered those long-forgotten items for a while.

 The redistribution of office furniture and IT equipment isn’t as easy as walking to the nearest electrical shop and selling them on.
-The office equipment that is no longer used could be refurbished and sold on by another company, or you could choose to instruct Stevens Moving & Storage to move it with you to your new premises until you can decide what to do with it.
 There is a unique set of challenges that surround the redistribution or disposal of old equipment, and it could become a major problem if you don’t know how to manage it correctly.
 If you want to get something out of the surplus in your office rather than just send it to the dump, we’ve got some tips that will help you out.
 You can minimize the financial strain, the impact to the environment and make your life easier in the long run.
 Check out the tips below!

 Making an inventory of all your office furniture, both the things you are keeping and what you have had in storage is important.
 Firstly, you may be able to reuse your own stuff in the new premises and secondly, you need to have a clear and concise list of what you own so you can tell the movers what to grab and what to leave.
 Your list should include numbers of each item, barcode details, dimensions and the conditions of the items.
 If you have equipment from IT that no longer works, then make a note that it doesn’t work.
 Test all electronics and check the condition of furnishings.
 The better condition they are in, the easier it will be for you to manage.
 Things like filing cabinets can generate a cash return for their metal value, and certain brands of office furniture can be easily sold on.